function61/screen-server/README.md

 ```

 The format for the `SCREEN_n` parameter is `<VNC port>,<display width>,<height>,<screen name>,[<input device>]`

-(web UI shows this, some VNC clients show this)
+Why screen name?
+It's good if you have many screens.
+Web UI & some VNC clients show it.

 You can optionally add **physical input devices** like a keyboard-mouse to a screen.
 There's a
 separate README section for it.